MiqdadProjects/kodekloud-engineer-docker--solutions/README.md

 ## 📌 About This Repository

-This repository provides **comprehensive solutions** for the 15 Docker tasks across three levels of the **KodeKloud Engineer Docker** challenge, with **Level 4 coming soon** for advanced enterprise scenarios.
-The tasks documented here reflect the specific challenges I encountered during the challenge, including detailed solutions and verification steps. **Note**: While the core objectives and challenges remain consistent, the specific values (e.g., server names, file paths, or other parameters) in these tasks may differ from those you encounter in your own environment.
-However, the underlying concepts and problem-solving approaches remain applicable, enabling you to adapt the solutions to your specific context.
-Each solution is designed for DevOps engineers, combining best practices, detailed documentation, and real-world expertise to accelerate mastery of Docker containerization.
+This repository provides **comprehensive solutions** for the 20 Docker tasks across four levels of the **KodeKloud Engineer Docker** challenge.
+The tasks documented here reflect the specific challenges I encountered during the challenge, including detailed solutions and verification steps for foundational, intermediate, advanced, and enterprise-level Docker scenarios. **Note**: While the core objectives and challenges remain consistent, specific values (e.g., server names, file paths, or ports) in these tasks may differ in your environment.
+However, the underlying concepts and problem-solving approaches are universally applicable, enabling you to adapt the solutions to your context.
+Each solution is crafted for DevOps engineers, combining best practices, detailed documentation, and real-world expertise to accelerate mastery of Docker containerization.

 **🎯 Mission**: Empower DevOps professionals to master Docker through practical, production-ready solutions for container management, networking, and orchestration.

-**⏱️ Timeline**: This project covers 15 tasks across three levels, with Level 4 planned for advanced enterprise scenarios.
+**⏱️ Timeline**: This project covers 20 tasks across four levels, with Level 4 focusing on advanced enterprise scenarios.

 ---

 ## 📋 Task Structure

-### 🟢 **Level 1: Foundation Tasks**
+### 🟢 **Level 1: Foundation Tasks** (Completed: 5/5)
 | Task | Focus Area | Skills Covered |
 |------|------------|----------------|
 | Task 1 | Docker Installation | Repository setup, service management, version verification |